klamma/ar-for-eu-book/_pages/chapters/apm.md

 - Are there any competitors?
 - Why your service is better?

+We advise to start every project with both a market study and a technical feasibility study.
+Students will learn to focus on products not technologies but learn to assess technical risks of the development process.

 # DevOps

 We have a look at the emerging industry DevOps approach.
+{% cite BWZh15 %} define DevOps as "a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality."

 Main question is how to design and develop innovative software artefacts in a large-scale project?
 Observation from industry: A culture of communication between developers and operations